observablehq/framework/docs/deploying.md

 # Deploying

 You can host your built Framework app on any static site hosting service, or self-host it with any static site server.
-This guide covers deploying to [Observable](https://observablehq.com), which is the easiest way to host your Framework app as support is built-in.
+This guide covers deploying to [Observable Cloud](https://observablehq.com/platform/cloud), which is the easiest way to host your Framework app as support is built-in.
 We’ll also cover setting up automated deploys with GitHub Actions.

 <div class="tip">

-If you don’t already have an app ready to deploy, create one by following our [Getting started guide](./getting-started).
+If you don’t yet have an app ready to deploy, create one by following our [Getting started guide](./getting-started).

 </div>